 One of the first things you can do to get help is join our charity.
 Being a friend of our charity means you will receive your welcome pack, get regular updates with our eNews and know you're allowing us to continue with our vital work.

 Finding an APS expert in your local area can sometimes be difficult, so we have created a directory of doctors with a special interest in APS compiled from information supplied by patients.

 Getting support from your close family and friends can really make a positive difference in your life, but talking about your illness is not always easy.
 To help you explain what you may be going through and how it can affect you day-to-day, you can print out or email our fact sheet: Family and friends - helping people understand your condition to anyone who you think it might benefit.

 We have also grouped together some useful websites for you to get further help including related charities and online support groups.

 APS can have an effect on many areas of your life so, to help you improve and cope with your day-to-day living, we have collected information on a variety of topics - from diet and exercise to life insurance - in our Living with APS section.

 If you are one of the many APS patients who have to take lifelong warfarin, then you may be interested in reading about INR and self-testing as this can give you a certain degree of control over your lifestyle despite being on this medication.

-APS can cause both low-grade symptoms and potentially fatal conditions as a result of blood clots.
+APS can cause both low-grade symptoms and potentially fatal events as a result of blood clots.
 View our overview of APS symptoms.

 Although there is currently no cure for APS the outlook for many patients is very positive, particularly those who have been diagnosed early and treated appropriately.